 Many football drills keep players waiting in line to get involved.
 This football circuit drill will keep all your first team moving.

-While you can execute this drill with as little as 6 players, try to involve all your starting players including the goalkeeper.
+You can execute this drill with as little as 6 players, but try to involve all your starting players including the goalkeeper.
 Use this drill as a link between your warm-up and a global training exercise.

 The progression is as follow: